blaenk/wp-recaptcha/readme.txt

 It is accessible by everyone.
 If the user has trouble reading the CAPTCHA challenge, he or she has the option of requesting a new one.
 If this does not help, there is also an audio challenge which users may use.

-This plugin is [WordPress MU](http://mu.wordpress.org/) compatible.

-For more information please view the [plugin page](http://www.blaenkdenum.com/wp-recaptcha/ "WP-reCAPTCHA - Blaenk Denum").

 == Installation ==

 To install in regular WordPress and [WordPress MultiSite](http://codex.wordpress.org/Create_A_Network):

 1. Upload the `wp-recaptcha` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the `Plugins` menu in WordPress
-1. Get the reCAPTCHA keys [here](http://recaptcha.net/api/getkey?domain=www.blaenkdenum.com&app=wordpress "reCAPTCHA API keys") and/or the MailHide keys [here](http://mailhide.recaptcha.net/apikey "MailHide keys")

-To install in WordPress MU (Forced Activation/Site-Wide):

-1. Upload the `wp-recaptcha` folder to the `/wp-content/mu-plugins` directory
-1. **Move** the `wp-recaptcha.php` file out of the `wp-recaptcha` folder so that it is in `/wp-content/mu-plugins`
-1. Now you should have `/wp-content/mu-plugins/wp-recaptcha.php` and `/wp-content/mu-plugins/wp-recaptcha/`
-1. Go to the administrator menu and then go to **Site Admin > reCAPTCHA**
 1. Get the reCAPTCHA keys [here](http://recaptcha.net/api/getkey?domain=www.blaenkdenum.com&app=wordpress "reCAPTCHA API keys") and/or the MailHide keys [here](http://mailhide.recaptcha.net/apikey "MailHide keys")

 == Requirements ==